harsh-parakh22/Startup-Ecosystem/README.md

-Please read the pdf to get full info. of the project
+Please read the pdf report to get full info. of the project